aerospike/aerospike-vector-search-examples/quote-semantic-search/README.md

 ## Configure Proximus Host

-If you are connecting to a sandbox trial you'll need to set the following.
+If you are connecting to a trial sandbox, you'll need to set the following:
 ```shell
 export PROXIMUS_HOST=<SANDBOX_IP>
 ```